Find Tri Tip Near You.

 Smoked

 Low and slow at 225°F over red oak or cherry wood.
-Four to five hours to an internal temp of 130°F. More bark, deeper smoke ring, still unmistakably tri tip.
+Two to three hours total.
+More bark, deeper smoke ring, still unmistakably tri tip.

 Reverse Sear

-Start low in the oven at 250°F until 115°F internal, then finish over screaming hot coals.
-Edge-to-edge pink with a serious crust.
+Slow indirect to 115°F internal, then a screaming-hot finish.
+Edge-to-edge pink with a hard crust.
 Best method for thick cuts.

 Tri Tip Tips